raushan0785/majorproject/README.md

 Users can create, view, and delete posts.
 ## 3. Friends List:
 Users can view their friends and interact with them via links to their profiles.
+## Profile Picture Management:
+Users can upload and update their profile pictures using Multer for file handling.
 ## 4. Flash Messages:
 Success and error messages displayed with Noty.js.
 ## 5. Responsive Design: